-Measure B Reauthorization and Alameda Countywide 2014 Transportation Expenditure Plan
+Measure BB Transportation Sales Tax and Alameda Countywide 2014 Transportation Expenditure Plan

-On November 4th, 2014 Alameda County Voters to Consider Extending Transportation Sales Tax
+On November 4th, 2014 Alameda County Voters approved Measure BB, the Transportation Sales Tax

 Measure B, Alameda County’s one-half cent sales tax for transportation was first approved by voters in 1986 and reauthorized in 2000.
-This November (2014) Alameda County voters will once-again have the opportunity to decide whether to reauthorize and augment by one-half cent the sales tax measure and associated countywide Transportation Expenditure Plan (TEP).
-If approved, Measure B would provide nearly $8 billion over 30 years for transportation improvements throughout Alameda County.
-The measure requires a two-thirds majority to pass and the sales tax will sunset in 2045.
+On November 4, 2014 Alameda County voters reauthorized and augmented this one-half cent the sales tax measure and associated countywide Transportation Expenditure Plan (TEP).
+Measure BB will provide nearly $8 billion over 30 years for transportation improvements throughout Alameda County; the sales tax will sunset in 2045.

-For the City of Livermore, reauthorization of Measure B and the new TEP would nearly double the City’s funding to maintain and improve our local transportation system.
-This would result in new and improved freeway interchanges, better maintained roads and trails, new pedestrian and bicycle facilities, funding to help bring BART to Isabel Avenue in the I-580 median, and would restore and expand bus and train services.
-Below is a partial list of Livermore and Tri-Valley projects included in the TEP that would receive Measure B funds if the sales tax passes in November:
+For the City of Livermore, reauthorization of Measure BB and the new TEP will nearly double the City’s funding to maintain and improve our local transportation system.
+This will result in new and improved freeway interchanges, better maintained roads and trails, new pedestrian and bicycle facilities, funding to help bring BART to Isabel Avenue in the I-580 median, and will restore and expand bus and train services.
+Below is a partial list of Livermore and Tri-Valley projects included in the TEP that will receive Measure BB funds.

 - BART extension to Livermore in the I-580 median to Isabel Avenue ($400 million)